 17) Beef in pastry (Boeuf en croûte)

-Boeuf en croûte is another classic Christmas food in France, which you might know in English as Beef wellington.
+Boeuf en croûte is another classic Christmas food in France, which you might know in English as Beef Wellington.

 A french twist is this French recipe, boeuf en croûte with foie gras.